kuyugama/addon-system/README.md

       Use it if your addon has data to store

     - `check_dependencies(lib_manager: BaseLibManager = None)`
-        - lib_manager - Library manager, used to check
+        - lib_manager — Library manager, used to check
           dependencies before import of module.
-You must pass it if you use addon as independent object
+          You must pass it if you use addon as an independent object

       Check addon dependencies
     - `satisfy_dependencies(lib_manager: BaseLibManager = None)`
-        - lib_manager - Library manage, used to install libraries.
+        - lib_manager — Library manage, used to install libraries.
-          You must pass it if you use the addon as the independent component
+          You must pass it if you use the addon as an independent component

       Install dependencies of this addon
     - `set_enabled(enabled: bool)`
-        - enabled - status of addon
+        - enabled — status of addon

-      Get the addon status(not for independent usage)
+      Get the addon status (not for independent usage)
     - `enable()`
       Enable addon(not for independent usage)
     - `disable()`